 It doesn’t take very long looking around online to see that the Apex was highly anticipated and greatly under-delivered in most people’s opinions.
 In my opinion, the Apex can still serve a purpose.
 Most people don’t need to run 1,500 watts continuously for 45 minutes.
 During power outages, most people will run fridges, freezers, fans, lights, CPAP machines, TVs, chargers, and laptops.
 All of those things can easily run on the Apex.

 It does have its drawbacks of not running 1,500 watts, not having UV and waterproof connectors and not having an expandable lithium battery option yet.
 For those reasons, it’s not a fit for me.

 The Apex has six 110/120v outlets just like the Kodiak which is wonderful.
 It makes it easy to connect a lot of items at once and run them without having to use power strips.
 This is a feature that is highly sought after and in my opinion a big win.
-It’s just important to remember not to go over the 550-watt draw mark for very long.
-It is limited so that the battery lifecycles don’t get damaged and the battery will last longer.
+It’s just important to remember not to go over the 850-watt draw mark for very long if you need continuous power.
+It is limited to 550 watts if you want to conserve the battery lifecycles.

 I wish the inverter was matched to the battery capacity.
 It’s great to have a 1,500-watt inverter but if I can’t truly use it does that mean I’m just paying for something I can’t use?
 I like the fact that MAXOAK Bluetti uses an inverter that is matched to their battery.
 The MAXOAK Bluetti only has a 1,000-watt pure sine wave inverter but the battery can put out 1,000 watts nonstop until the battery is depleted.
 The MAXOAK Bluetti uses a 1,500wh battery so it’s 400wh larger than the Apex.
 The ExpertPower Alpha is identical to the Bluetti and it too can push out 1,000 watts non-stop.